公 法 评 论 |

 are an empirical question.
 Being historical, fields are open and change over

 time.
-But their inertia, their habitus (field-specific shared disposition), their
+But their inertia, their habitus (field-specific shared disposition),

 internal (open) logic, what Bourdieu calls the sens referring both to